Watch Ava DuVernay Deliver a Touching Tribute to her Aunt at the TIME 100 Gala

-Acclaimed film director and TIME 100 member Ava DuVernay honored during an inspiring toast at the TIME 100 Gala.
+Acclaimed film director and TIME 100 member Ava DuVernay honored her aunt during an inspiring toast at the TIME 100 Gala.

 "When I was asked to give this toast to someone who has influenced me, there was only one person who came to mind," DuVernay said of her aunt, Denise Amanda Sexton, crediting her aunt with inspiring parts of her career.